Abigail Rencheli

 Abigail Rencheli (born April 5, 2002) is a Moldovan-born American tennis player.

 She represented Moldova until October 2022, then started playing for the United States.

-Rencheli has won nine doubles titles on the ITF Women's Circuit.
-On 14 July 2025, she peaked at No. 230 in the doubles rankings by the WTA.
+Rencheli has won 12 doubles titles on the ITF Women's Circuit.
+On 18 May 2026, she peaked at No. 166 in the doubles rankings of the WTA.

 Partnering Alana Smith, Rencheli won her first $60k tournament in July 2023 at Saskatoon, Canada, defeating Stacey Fung and Karman Thandi in the final.

 She plays college tennis at North Carolina State.